-One of the most frequent questions I get through the blog, the Academy and social media is how to handle challenging behavior in the classroom.
+Welcome back to the Autism Classroom Resources Podcast.
+I’m so glad that you decided to spend this time with us.
+I am Christine Reeve.
+Today I want to talk about challenging behavior.
+One of the most frequent questions that I get through the blog, the academy, and social media is how to handle challenging behavior.
 It’s probably one of the biggest hurdles that teachers face in their classroom and the one that may contribute the most to burnout.
-And a good part of my career has been focused on assessing, addressing and researching challenging behavior in the classroom.
-So, I want to start off in the podcast by talking about the principles and research that underly my approach to behavior and some ideas about what works and what doesn’t work to get us started.
+A good part of my career has been spent focusing on assessing, addressing, and researching challenging behavior.
+I thought it would be good to start off early in the podcast episodes talking about the principles and the research that underlie my approach to behavior and some ideas about what works and what doesn’t work to get us started.